bramus/mastodon-redirector/README.md

 ### Other Browsers

-If you can’t or won’t run the extension, you can use [the bookmarklet](./bookmarklet/) which also does the job.
+If you can’t or won’t run the extension, you can use [the bookmarklets](./bookmarklet/) which also do the job.

 ## Configuration